Useful Information on

 If you are considering relocating to Jersey as a high value resident or through work, we are pleased to provide some useful information below.

-Self-governing, with a stable government and independent fiscal and legal systems, Jersey provides an ideal environment for you to protect your wealth, and where your business can flourish if you choose to relocate it.
+Today it is self-governing, with a stable government and independent fiscal and legal systems that provides an ideal environment for you to protect your wealth, and where your business can flourish if you choose to relocate it.

 With a highly respected international reputation and recognized by both the IMF and OECD, the Island’s well-regulated business infrastructure ensures that you will have peace of mind when you move to Jersey.

-Offering safety and privacy, high-quality health and leisure facilities, world-class restaurants, a good education system, and easy access to the UK, Europe, and beyond, Jersey will be the ideal location for you and your family to prosper.
+Jersey offers safety and privacy, high-quality health and leisure facilities, world-class restaurants, a good education system, and easy access to the UK, Europe, and beyond.

 The luxury property market varies from contemporary houses and apartments overlooking the stunning bays all around the island to large granite stone farmhouses and historic manor houses set in acres of land, so you will be able to live comfortably in a style that suits you.